avgator/avstudio-docs/docs/about/about.md

 [![](./img/darkhuddle.png)](https://avgator.com/products-gui/darkhuddle#templateGalleryId)

-AVstudio by AVgator Inc is an online-based HTML5 editor for creating GUIs for control systems like Crestron.
+AVstudio by AVgator Inc is an online-based HTML5 editor for creating GUIs for control systems.
 You can access it at the following address: [https://avstudio.app/](https://avstudio.app/)

 Once you log in, you can start creating your project and designing your